KyberNetwork/developer-portal/docs/api-whitelist.md

 *Source*: [WhiteList.sol](https://github.com/KyberNetwork/smart-contracts/blob/v1.0.0/contracts/WhiteList.sol)

 The WhiteList contract's role is to set the trading cap of different user categories and for changing the category of a user.
+Refer to [this section](MiscellaneousGuide#whitelist-categories-limits) for the different categories and trading caps.
 ___

 ## INDEX